Sm4rtBoyTom/StalkerAidsAndSupplements/README.md

 a mod for The Long Dark, that adds Various new Medical/Food Items Any ideas for additional drugs/suplements are welcome!
-This mod was also heavily inspired by S.T.A.L.K.E.R series.
+This mod was also heavily inspired by the S.T.A.L.K.E.R series.

 ### For Newest Information look into Release Notes